allenkang92/allenkang92.github.io/_categories/design.md

 ---
 layout: category
 title: Design
+slug: design
+description: Discover the world of UI/UX and graphic design.
 ---

-Explore UI/UX design principles and graphic design techniques.
+Welcome to the Design category.
+Explore posts on UI/UX principles and graphic design techniques for creating impactful user experiences.